RobTillaart/Temperature/README.md

 | Reamur      |  °Re  | 1.250000 |    0.00 |   80.00 |
 | Romer       |  °Ro  | 1.904762 |    7.50 |   60.00 |

-Note: units to be verified
+Note: units to be verified.

+Note: this class is slightly slower than direct conversion, but it prevents to have 8 x 7 optimized functions.

 #### Constructor